travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 ```
 NAME:            SIZE:      WHAT:
 size:            4 bytes    The size of the chunk in bytes.
-kind:            2 bytes    The type of chunk?
-More research is needed as to the specifics of how it is used.
+kind:            2 bytes    A byte identifying the kind of chunk, or what data resides within the chunk.
 division:        2 bytes    Not entirely sure what this data member is for.
 MORE RESEARCH IS NEEDED.
 ```
 ### struct sq_standard